mzattera/v4j/README.md

 Notice this class is `Clusterable`, thus can be used with the Apache clustering API where subclasses of `Clusterer<T extends Clusterable>` are used to cluster set of `Clusterable` instances.

-#### K-Means Clustering
+#### K-Means Clustering - `io.github.mattera.v4j.util.clustering`

-Below an example of how BoW insances can be clustered:
+Below an example of how BoW instances can be clustered:

 ```Java
 // Distance measure for clustering